Hugo Sperrle: Battle of France

 On 13 May, Paul Ludwig Ewald von Kleist's 1st Panzer Army was poised to cross the Meuse at Montherme, with Heinz Guderian's XIX Army Corps at Sedan.
 To support the breakthrough, Generalleutnant Wolfram von Richthofen's VIII.
 Fliegerkorps was transferred to Luftflotte 3.
 Loerzer, supplemented by some of Richthofen's forces, supported Guderian's breakthrough at Sedan.
 Sperrle arranged a single, massive bombing of the defences; Loerzer did not carry out the plan, but a series of bombing operations on the Meuse front.
 II.
 Fliegerkorps flew 1,770 missions, Richthofen's command flew 360.
-The bombing played an important role in allowing the breakthrough at Sedan, while Sperrle's fighters repulsed attempts by the Allies to bomb the bridge on 14 May, following their capture.
+The bombing played an important role in allowing the breakthrough at Sedan, while Sperrle's fighters repulsed attempts by the Allies to bomb the bridges on 14 May, following their capture.
 German air defences accounted for 167 bombers destroyed.

 During the breakthrough to the English Channel, rail networks were attacked to prevent Allied forces rallying.
 Greim's V. Fliegerkorps subjected regrouping French forces to heavy air bombardment.
 From 13 to 24 May, 174 French rail stations were bombed as were 186 localities, while factories were struck on 35 on occasions and airfields 47 times.
 Guderian's advance tore through the heart of ZOAN's area and AASF's infrastructure threatening the western airfields of ZOAE.
 The British abandoned France on 19 May, a day before the German army reached the Channel at Amiens.
 Sperrle's subordinates, Richthofen and Greim lost 47 reconnaissance aircraft in five days in a bid to find targets.

 By this time, Sperrle's boundary with Kesselring ran down the Sambre to Charleroi.
 Sperrle's job was to protect Guderian's southern flank, though he was ordered to assist against an attempted counter-attack near Arras by supporting the 4th Army advance north.
 Grauert's I. Fliegerkorps contributed to 300 sorties over Arras.
 Loerzer and Greim protected Guderian along the Aisne, the former supporting the 2nd and 12th armies.
 Sperrle's subordinates flew only seven operations against airfields from 20 to 23 May, but 54 against rail stations and another 47 against localities.